rcrowley/talk-securing-and-extending-puppet/slides.md

 # Declare state,<br />not process

 * More precise.
 Less verbose.
-* Processes have starting states.
-* TODO
+* The state of a server is easier to unambiguously describe.

 !SLIDE bullets
-.notes It's a good thing that the Puppet language is not itself Ruby but I'm not here to start a holy war.
+.notes `~/bin/doit5` may never work again.
+It's a good thing that the Puppet language is not itself Ruby but I'm not here to start a holy war.
+Limits in configuration management serve the same purpose as in a templating language: they enforce separation of concerns.
+In this case, the limits separate process from desired state.

 # Puppet, Chef,<br />and `~/bin/doit5`